 type: Opaque

-Any changes to the config file require recreating the secret and restarting the Build Cache pod.
+Any changes to the config file require recreating the secret and restarting the build cache Pod.

 Updating the manifest

-The following Kubernetes manifest loads the Build Cache Node configuration from a secret named gradle-build-cache-config-secret:
+The following Kubernetes manifest loads the build cache node configuration from a secret named gradle-build-cache-config-secret:

 apiVersion: apps/v1